-The Chief Executive Officer and the Chief Financial Officer of the Company (collectively the "Certifying Officers") are responsible for establishing and maintaining disclosure controls and procedures ("DC&P") and internal control over financial reporting ("ICFR"), as those terms are defined in National Instrument - 52-109 Certification of Disclosure in Issuer's Annual and Interim Filings, and in applicable SEC rules and regulations, for the Company.
+The Chief Executive Officer and the Chief Financial Officer of the Company (collectively the "Certifying Officers") are responsible for establishing and maintaining disclosure controls and procedures ("DC&P") and internal control over financial reporting ("ICFR"), as those terms are defined in National Instrument 52-109 Certification of Disclosure in Issuer's Annual and Interim Filings, and in applicable SEC rules and regulations, for the Company.
+The Certifying Officer's completed an evaluation of ICFR and DC&P as required by Rule 13a-15(b) and (f) of the Exchange Act.